olexandr-konovalov/gnu/WISHLIST.md

-One could run systematically `ConstructAllGroups` from the GrpConst package (See <http://www.gap-system.org/Manuals/pkg/grpconst/htm/CHAP003.htm>), check that the resulting list contains groups but does not contain *lists of groups* and reduce this list by adding new entries to `gnudata.g`.
+One could run systematically `ConstructAllGroups` from the GrpConst package (See <http://www.gap-system.org/Manuals/pkg/grpconst/htm/CHAP003.htm>), check that the resulting list contains groups but does not contain *lists of groups* and reduce the wishlist, adding new entries to `gnudata.g`.

 ```
 2024 = 2^3*11*23